LVLMs and Humans Ground Differently in Referential Communication: Introduction

 Conversational partners cannot read one another’s minds, but they can signal that they believe they are talking about the same referent by converging on a referring expression for it (the process of \textit{lexical entrainment}; ibid, see Figure~\ref{fig:H-H examples}).
 They cannot rely solely on conventional word meanings, as the objects of interest may not be uniquely associated with distinctive labels known to both.
 They construct meaning jointly by engaging in the process of \textit{grounding}, or seeking and providing evidence about what they mutually believe to be in their common ground.

-Recently, the field has begun to address the question of whether large language models (LLMs) and large vision language models (LVLMs) engage in grounding, as human discourse partners do \citep{tang-etal-2024-grounding,hua2024talk,imai2025measuring,shaikh-etal-2025-navigating, wang-etal-2025-lvlms}.
+Recently, researchers have begun to address the question of whether large language models (LLMs) and large vision language models (LVLMs) engage in grounding, as human discourse partners do \citep{tang-etal-2024-grounding,hua2024talk,imai2025measuring,shaikh-etal-2025-navigating, wang-etal-2025-lvlms}.
 This question is important both in order to try to understand how models work, and for practical applications in which an AI agent assists a human in a task that requires using language to pick out elements from a visual environment.
-Studies to date tend to conclude that LVLMs lack the pragmatic competence needed to coordinate with a partner \citep{grice1975logic} and that they struggle in multi-turn conversation.
+Studies to date tend to conclude that LVLMs lack the \textit{pragmatic competence} needed to coordinate with a partner, and that they struggle in multi-turn conversation.

 This paper adds further empirical evidence about the pragmatic competence missing from LVLMs.
 This is the first study, to our knowledge, to generate (in real time) multi-turn task-oriented dialogues between pairs of partners in asymmetrical roles (offering different levels of initiative), and that covers all four combinations of human or AI partners filling each role.
 We conducted an experiment to examine language use by director-matcher pairs collaborating to do a referential communication task, based closely on \citet{clark1986referring}’s study that measured how partners accumulate common ground as they match the same objects across multiple rounds.
 We tested all four combinations of director/matcher roles (human-human, human-AI, AI-human, and AI-AI).
 This allowed us to quantify not only where LVLMs fail in collaboration, but also to discover why they fail (and in which roles they do so).
-We will release the transcripts of the experiments to the research community.
+The experimental transcripts are available \href{https://github.com/peterzeng/lvlms-referential-game}{here}.

 This paper is organized as follows: Section~\ref{sec:theory} motivates the project within the cognitive science of human communication, and Section~\ref{sec:related} surveys relevant work in human-AI interaction.
 The experimental design is described in Section~\ref{sec:experiment}, and Section~\ref{sec:results} presents the results along with illustrative examples from the collected dialogues.
 Section~\ref{sec:follow_up} presents follow-up AI-AI experiments and Section~\ref{sec:conclusion} concludes.